-5 CFD Simulations for Aircraft Design
+5 Ready-to-Use CFD Simulations for Aircraft Design

+Aerospace is the industry for which engineering simulation was used first, starting a few decades ago.
 From nanotechnologies and micro-composite materials to futuristic wings profiles, many research projects in aircraft design focus on finding better solutions and bringing them to market faster, reducing costs at the same time.

 Using engineering simulation software as part of their development process, aerospace companies and engineers can evaluate different designs early in the development process, thus reducing the number of required physical prototypes.

-If you want to try your own simulation project see the step-by-step tutorial on how to set up and perform this simulation.
+If you want to try your own simulation project, see the step-by-step tutorial on how to set up and perform this simulation.

 This aircraft design simulation shows how SimScale can be used for an airflow analysis around an aircraft landing gear.
-Landing gears are among most critical components of an aircraft.
+Landing gears are among the most critical components of an aircraft.
 During takeoff and landing operations, the wheels can cause problems that may affect the security of the plane and passengers.

 In this airflow analysis, the Large Eddy Simulation (LES) method was used.
 The geometry is a simplified version of a common front landing gear configuration for any commercial aircraft.
 The free stream flow velocity was 35m/s at standard conditions.
 A ramping of the velocity boundary condition was applied to gradually increase the velocity from a low value to the free stream value for faster convergence.
-The simulation analysis the instantaneous velocity profiles and the wake vortices.
+The simulation investigates the instantaneous velocity profiles and the wake vortices.
 The simulation results give an insight of the flow field in the wake regions.

-This project simulates 2 designs of aircraft wings and their aerodynamic effects.
+This project simulates two designs of aircraft wings and their aerodynamic effects.
 This project was also a homework exercise for the SimScale Aerospace Workshop – Session 2.
 This exercise involves simulating the aircraft wing with applied bending and torsional load due to wind pressure.

 The task asks to set up 6 different configurations with 3 different models and then compare the results.
-The purpose is to see how the deformation and stresses change with each structural optimization of a wing.
+Its purpose is to see how the deformation and stresses change with each structural optimization of a wing.
 The figure shows the possible load configurations with the initial model.

-Spanwise difference in lift generation generates wingtip vortices.
+Spanwise difference in lift generation creates wingtip vortices.
 These vortices cause a destabilization and loss of performance in the form of a reduction in lift.
 This project demonstrated that winglets can be the best solution and an effective measure to reduce the strength of wingtip vortices.

 In the second model, wings with winglets generate larger lift than those without, when all other parameters are the same.